- 2021-2022 CHS Pathways to Success Introduction

 - sponsors meeting with club officers

-The SRT period, which is the second block on “gold” days, may also be used to complete non-classroom-related tasks which in the past have taken regular class time.
+The SSRT period, which is the second block on “gold” days, may also be used to complete non-classroom-related tasks which in the past have taken regular class time.
 Examples include student election speeches, convocations, cap, gown, and announcement ordering and delivery, field trips, surveys, etc.

 Assignment of Students